putuprema/random-seat-generator/README.md

+Random Seat Generator is a web application where you can make seating arrangements for your classroom with ease, whether you are classroom leader or teacher.
+Just type all your students' names and click Generate, the app will do the randomization for you.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run (you’ll need to have Node >= 8.10 on your local development machine):

 ### `npm start`